 Page 13

-My first reaction was one of incredulity.
+My first reaction was one of incredible disbelief.
 There was just no way this woman could have made this statement, I was thinking.
 Had these people not seen how devoted I was to this little bit of humanity who was so at risk?
-How could this woman open her mouth with such a blasphemous, loose statement?
+How could she open her mouth with such a blasphemous, loose statement?
 What constituted her thinking to believe that someone could simply hand over something so precious as their own blood and to do so with ease?
 To further abuse a life that already had been put at risk was beyond my comprehension.
 My mouth wouldn’t open to answer her.

 “I must call Uncle Dennis.
 He will know what to do.”
 I was admitting that this was more than I knew how to handle.